 Where:

-= actual population standard deviation
+- = Population standard deviation

-= square root of the sample size
+- = Square root of the sample size

 The caveat here is that we need to know the actual population standard deviation to be able to calculate the standard error using the above formula.